 Mesa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mesa is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Mesa who work in office and administrative support (16.07%), sales jobs (11.76%), and management occupations (8.21%).

 Also of interest is that Mesa has more people living here who work in computers and math than 95% of the places in the US.

-Mesa is a somewhat ethnically-diverse city.
+Mesa is an extremely ethnically-diverse city.
 The people who call Mesa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mesa residents report their race to be White, followed by Black or African-American.
 Mesa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.80% of the city’s residents.
-Important ancestries of people in Mesa include English, Irish, Italian, and Norwegian.
+People of Hispanic or Latino origin account for 26.58% of the city’s residents.
+Important ancestries of people in Mesa include English, Irish, Italian, and French .